brendenk1/BluetoothStack/README.md

 1. When ready to start interacting with the bluetooth system call: `initializeSession(with:)` method to start a bluetooth session.
 Calling this method will cause iOS to prompt the user with any prompts and additionally any configured prompts.
 2. Monitor `systemStatusPublisher` for the system status
+3. Perform `startScanning(for: onError:)` to scan for peripherals advertising nearby.
+4. Monitor `systemScanningPublisher` for the scan status

 ```
 Initialize Stack ---------> Application UI